Approximate oblique dual frames

-In Section 5 we extend to the oblique setting an important property of approximate dual frames, that is to obtain a reconstruction of the vectors as close as we desire starting from any pair of approximate oblique dual frames.
+In Section 5, we extend to the oblique setting an important property of approximate dual frames, that is to obtain a reconstruction of the vectors as close as we desire starting from any pair of approximate oblique dual frames.
 We also show how to construct oblique dual frames from approximate oblique dual frames.

-In Section 6 we obtain approximate oblique dual frames from the perturbation of oblique duals.
+In Section 6, we obtain approximate oblique dual frames from the perturbation of oblique duals.
 We prove that if two frames are ``close'', each oblique dual frame of any of them is an approximate oblique dual frame of the other, expressing its bounds in terms of the original ones.

-In Section 7 we consider shift-invariant subspaces of $\Lebcuad$ and obtain conditions on their generators to provide an approximate reconstruction in one of them.
-The technique introduced in the proof of the main result of this section (Theorem~\ref{caractdualestrasla}) is the key for the obtention of the central results of section 8 about approximate oblique dual frames.
+Shift-invariant subspaces with frames of translates are widely used in the applications, and in particular in image and signal processing.
+Moreover, shift-invariant spaces play a key role in the construction of wavelets frames and Gabor frames.
+In Section 7, we consider shift-invariant subspaces of $\Lebcuad$ and obtain conditions on their generators to provide an approximate reconstruction in one of them.
+The technique introduced in the proof of the main result of this section (Theorem~\ref{caractdualestrasla}) is the key to the obtainment of the central results of section 8 about approximate oblique dual frames.